kkibria/scandroid/README.md

 > You can also interactively select python version in VS code status bar.

 ## Pre-built binaries (Executable file) for releases
+Executable is the most straight forward option since you can run them directly without any additional steps or installing any additional components.

 Github provides windows, MacOs and ubuntu virtual machines for github actions.
 As such, we can pre-build windows, MacOs and ubuntu binaries only using PyInstaller right at github.
 The virtual machines are created right before the run and after the run is finished the virtual machines are disposed and as such this comes with a high probability of being free of malicious influences should be trust worthy.
 However bugs are always possible.

-If you can't build the binaries yourself then you can download the pre-built binaries for windows, MacOs and ubuntu for any binary release from our [github release page](../../releases).
+If you don't need to build the binaries yourself then you can download the pre-built executable binaries for windows, MacOs and ubuntu for any binary release from our [github release page](../../releases).

-## Running Scandroid using Python
+## Running Scandroid from source code using Python
 Of course you have to have Python 3 installed.
 I have tested with Python 3.7.3.
 Following are the instructions for running scandroid directly from source code with python.
 You will also need `wxPython` installed for the user interface.